thacuber2a03/txt/README.md

 download latest txt version from releases

-make a `main.wren` file, then paste this small hello world in
+make a `main.wren` file, paste this small hello world in and save it

 ```wren
 import "txt" for TXT